nj-vs-vh/tasdmc/docs/DEVELOPMENT.md

+# Developing `tasdmc`

+## Optaining the source code

+Besides standard `git clone` you should also initialize `sdanalysis` submodule and set it up to track the remote `main` branch.
+This can be done with a script `helper-scripts/git_setup_submodule.sh`.

+When updating the repo, submodule also needs special attention.
+To pull all the remote changes including submodule, use `helper-scripts/git_pull_all.sh`.

-# Manual `tasdmc` installation
+## Manual installation into any environment

 Installation is most commonly and conveniently done with `conda` package manager and a pre-build linux-64 conda package.
 But to install on other systems and/or develop the tool, manual installation is required.

-1. Create a virtual environment.
+1. (Optional) Create a virtual environment.
 All Python packages will be installed there, all binaries will be compiled and stored locally.
 No system- or user-wide changes will be made.
 For example, using the lightweight `venv` tool: